cschutijser/tpp/application.md

 | -----:| ---------------------------- | --------- |
 |       | File size (in bytes, signed) | File name |

+The extension of the file should be included in the file name, but no path and/or folder names should be included.

 __Important note:__ The file size integer is signed instead of unsigned.
 This is done to accomodate for extra application layers and to make the application layer packet into a transport / network layer packet.